Where did they live?

-Rich women led very different lives.
+Yes, rich women led very different lives.
 Often rich women participated in their husband’s business, or ran their own businesses.
 We have a lot of letters that Assyrian women wrote to their husbands and business partners about trade.
 Some rich women were powerful priestesses in the temples, like the poet Enheduanna.
+Some ruled countries, like the Queen of Sheba in Yemen.

 Younger West Asian Women